On every Open Berkeley page, there is a search box that allows visitors to search your site's content.

 Additionally, the alt text of images is indexed.
 If your pages include images that convey information, adding appropriate alt text will improve the searchability of your site.

 Site search does not index content that is not hosted on your site.
 You cannot add other sites to your site search.
-The content of embedded widgets such as Campus Calendar, Twitter, or Google Docs is not indexed.
+The content of embedded widgets such as Berkeley Events calendar, Twitter, or Google Docs is not indexed.

 When content is indexed